 On October 2, 2018, a local appeals court in Istanbul upheld the life sentences, according to reports.
 The journalists’ lawyers said they would appeal.

-His co-accused Ahmet Altan was convicted of “aiding a [terrorist] organization without being a member” and sentenced to 10 years and six months in prison, and Ilıcak was sentenced to 8 years and 9 months for the same charge, and released on probation for time served, BBC Turkey reported.
+His co-accused Ahmet Altan was convicted of “aiding a [terrorist] organization without being a member” and sentenced to 10 years and six months in prison, while Ilıcak was sentenced to eight years and nine months for the same charge and released on probation for time served, BBC Turkey reported.
 The court ordered Ahmet Altan released on probation for time served, the report said.
-On November 13, Altan was taken back into custody after a prosecutor appealed the ruling, according to reports.
+On November 12, 2019, Altan was taken back into custody after a prosecutor appealed the ruling, according to German public broadcaster Deutsche Welle.

-The court acquitted Mehmet Altan at the same hearing, according to reports.
+The court acquitted Mehmet Altan at the same hearing, according to the BBC Turkey report.

 Yazıcı, under questioning, told the court that he did not know who owned Aksiyon.
 He said that he did not know whether Zaman had ever criticized Gülen–whom he admitted having met at one of the preacher’s sermons in the U.S., where Gülen is exiled–and that he was responsible only for laying out the newspaper’s pages.

 According to press reports from June 2017, Yazıcı told the court during the first trial that he worked at Zaman because “they offered very good pay and conditions.”
 Yazıcı said, “Do not evaluate the Zaman I worked for with today’s extraordinary conditions.
 There was no ‘terrorism’ accusation against the newspaper.
 Those who wanted to advertise [in the newspaper] did.
 There were official ads featured.
 Government leaders were giving interviews.”

 The journalist’s wife, Firdevs Yazıcı, told CPJ that as of late 2019, the Constitutional Court had not heard two separate petitions for Yazıcı.